BUYING TMT PRODUCTS

 Mega Tickets are cutting-edge wall art made from original sports and concert tickets that are enlarged 400-500%, printed on archival canvas, and stretch-mounted.
 They are perfect for autographs especially as a team-signed item.
 Plus, they can also be framed.
 See our Mega Ticket listings under search by product for more details.Can I get my own ticket made into a Mega Ticket?

-Yes, this item is called a Personalized Mega Ticket.
-All we need is a scan of your ticket at a resolution of 600 DPI or higher (the higher the better).
+Yes, for and additional $20 we can make you a one-of-a kind Personalized Mega Ticket.
+Many of our listings allow you to enter your seat info directly into the listing.
+However if you don't see your ticket listed on our site, all we need is a scan of your ticket at a resolution of 600 DPI or higher (the higher the better).
 You can send your scan to us via email at email@example.com.
 We'll take it from there.Can I get a Personalized Mega Ticket from a game I went to if I don't have/lost my ticket?

 Perhaps.
 If you went to a game which we offer a non-personalized Mega Ticket we can make one with your section, row, seat number and price (if you know all this info).
 However if you are looking for a random regular season game ticket, most likely not.What is a Mini-Mega Ticket?